retest/recheck-web/README.md

 	at de.retest.recheck.RecheckImpl.capTest(SourceFile:170)
 ```

 Running such a test will also create a folder structure containing a `retest.xml` file and a screenshot per check (depending on your chosen names and configuration).
 These are now the Golden Master, the baseline which future executions of this test are compared against.
 If you use version control, you should commit those files.
-Note that the `retest.xml` contains a full description of the _rendered_ web site, including all relevant information such as text, source, etc. and all non-default CSS attributes such as font and margin.
+Note that the `retest.xml` contains a full description of the _rendered_ website, including all relevant information such as text, source, etc. and all non-default CSS attributes such as font and margin.

 Executing the same test again should not result in any differences.
-But after changing the web site and executing the test, you should see the test reporting your changes.
+But after changing the website and executing the test, you should see the test reporting your changes.

 E.g. if you change a single CSS rule, you will find all elements that are affected by this change.
 Like so: